Calculating composite-particle spectra in Hamiltonian formalism and demonstration in 2-flavor QED$_{1+1\text{d}}$: Lattice formulation of the 2-flavor Schwinger model

 Thus, the operator $\chi_{f,n}^{\dagger}\chi_{f,n}$ counts the number of particles on the even sites, whereas $\chi_{f,n}\chi_{f,n}^{\dagger}$ counts the number of anti-particles on the odd sites.
 Considering that the particle has an electric charge of $+1$ and the anti-particle has $-1$, the charge density operator at the site $n$ is given by

 In this work, we choose the open boundary condition in order to eliminate the bosonic degrees of freedom having an infinite dimensional Hilbert space.
-The Gauss law (\ref{eq:Gauss_law_continuum}) is also discretize as
+The Gauss law (\ref{eq:Gauss_law_continuum}) is also discretized as

 where the left-hand side corresponds to the divergence of the electric field and the right-hand side is the charge density (\ref{eq:charge_density}).

 We set the explicit form of the (1+1)d gamma matrices $\gamma^{0}=\sigma^{3}$, $\gamma^{1}=i\sigma^{2}$ and $\gamma^{5}=\gamma^{0}\gamma^{1}=\sigma^{1}$.
 Using the operators $\chi_{f,n}$, $U_{n}$, and $L_{n}$ introduced above, the lattice Hamiltonian is given by \cite{Funcke:2023lli,Dempsey:2023gib}